kanajakala/cacos/readme.md

 ### Dependecies

- To run this project you will need zig 13, a linker and Qemu
+ To run this project you will need zig 13, the ld linker, git, and qemu-system-x86_64

 ### How to run ?

- Simply run `$ zig build run-iso` to execute
+ Simply run `$ zig build run` to execute, dependecies should be downloaded automatically